aprilxblack/di-workshop-09-files/README.md

 ```

 **What do you think will change?**
+Probably something will appear on the screen because nothing did before

 Run the code. **What changed?
 Why?**
+I got an actual array printed on the screen, probably because I parsed

 We can _loop_ over each item in the basket with the following code: